Eat Right to Sleep Right

 An expert in nutrition and public health explains the link between eating, drinking, and sleeping

 People will try anything to get a good night’s sleep.
-What if the answer was in the fridge?
+What if the answer is in your kitchen?

-“Our research shows certain dietary patterns, foods, and nutrients are associated with better sleep,” says Marie-Pierre St-Onge, PhD, Director of Columbia's Center of Excellence for Sleep and Circadian Research.
+“Our research shows certain dietary patterns, foods, and nutrients are associated with better sleep,” says Marie-Pierre St-Onge, PhD, Director of Columbia's Center of Excellence for Sleep and Circadian Research and author of “Eat Better, Sleep Better.”

-“Broadly, people who have diets that are high in fiber and low in saturated fat, sugar, and glycemic index values have the best chance of good sleep,” says St-Onge.
-Her team also found that people who have better sleep have better diet quality.
+“Broadly, people who have diets high in fiber and low in saturated fat, sugar, and glycemic index values have the best chance of good sleep,” says Dr. St-Onge.
+And the link goes both ways: Her team also found that people who have better sleep have better diet quality.

 What’s the relationship between food and sleep?

-There’s a direct relationship between what you eat and how you sleep.
+There’s a direct link between what you eat and how you sleep.

-It’s well-known eating too much and too close to bedtime can be disruptive, and what you eat matters, too.
-Certain foods have nutrients that promote sleep.
-Other foods disturb sleep.
-Our research shows both men and women of all races and ethnicities experience better sleep when they have healthier, nutrient-rich diets.
+It’s well-known that eating too much and too close to bedtime can be disruptive, but what you eat matters, too.
+Our research shows men and women of all races and ethnicities experience better sleep when they have healthier, nutrient-rich diets.

 Why do certain foods promote sleep?